nguyendangtu/CurrentExchange/README.md

  -     startDate: 2017-01-01
  -     endDate  : 2017-01-03
  -     currency : SGD
 Click 'Try it out!' and see the result
- If data existing, they will return a list of Rate (date, currency, rate). rate will be empty if the data business day in range is not existing.
+If data existing, they will return a list of Rate (date, currency, rate). rate will be empty

 --------------------
 Download source and Maven build:
 --------------------